Losint/hepboat-docs/src.md

 #### Spam Prevention

-By turning on spam prevention, Heimdallr takes a huge burden off moderators and ensures the server is safe even when nobody is watching.
+By turning on spam prevention, HepBoat takes a huge burden off moderators and ensures the server is safe even when nobody is watching.
 With the high level of configurability it is able to ensure a level of security which does not impact normal chat, but catches bad actors quickly and efficiently.

 ## User Testimonials